-Thank you for your cooperation in this matter.
-If you have any questions, please contact Mr. Leonard Scandura at (661) 392-5500.
+Please submit your written comments on this project within the 45-day comment period that begins on the date you receive this letter.
+If you have any questions. please contact Mr. Leonard Scandura, Permit Services Manager, at (661) 392-5500.